RedTTGMoss/Moss.NET.SDK/README.md

 # Generating Notebooks

-To generate epub notebooks the sdk has integrated a changed version of the library EpubSharp.
-If you want to generate pdf notebooks you can use PdfPig
+To generate epub notebooks the sdk has integrated a changed version of the library [EpubSharp](https://github.com/asido/EpubSharp).
+If you want to generate pdf notebooks you can use [PdfPig](https://github.com/UglyToad/PdfPig).